oasis-tcs/idpf-specification/idpf_specification.md

 - Field FlexiMD.0/BufferID in the first 16B of the descriptor holds the FlexiMD.0 field when "single queue model" and holds BufferID when “split queue model”.

-Regardless of queue model, the following fields in the descriptor can hold different values depending on the negotiated queue context :
+Regardless of queue model, the following fields in the descriptor can hold different values depending on the negotiated queue context:

 1. Depending on negotiated queue context, the "Hash [23:16]/MirrorID/FlexiFlags1" field in the first 16B of the descriptor holds the MirrorID field or the Hash [23:16] or the FlexiFlags1 field.
-2. Depending on negotiated queue context ,the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values :
+2. Depending on negotiated queue context ,the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values:
-    1. Holds the RSCPayLen for an RSC packet or the Raw csum for a non RSC packet.
+    *  Holds the RSCPayLen for an RSC packet or the Raw csum for a non RSC packet.
-    2. Holds the L2TAG1 field in case the tag is present in the RX descriptor (L2TAG1P flag is set) or holds the FlexiMD.1 field.
+    *  Holds the L2TAG1 field in case the tag is present in the RX descriptor (L2TAG1P flag is set) or holds the FlexiMD.1 field.
-    3. Always holds the FlexiMD.1 field.
+    *  Always holds the FlexiMD.1 field.
   Field "L2TAG1/FlexMD4" in the second 16B of the descriptor holds L2TAG1 if L2TAG1P is set and the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor does not hold L2TAG1, Else, field holds FlexMD4.
 3. Depending on negotiated queue context the "Hash [15:0]/FlexMD2" field in the first 16B of the descriptor holds the Hash [15:0] field or the FlexMD2.

 Field "L2TAG2/FlexMD2" in the second 16B of the descriptor holds L2TAG2 if L2TAG2P is set,
-Else , field holds FlexMD2.
+Else, field holds FlexMD2.

 ## TX Queues